-The introductory community pharmacy practice experience (IPPE I) course will be offered in your first professional year (P1) to help you develop basic knowledge, professional identity and self-confidence in the area of community pharmacy.
-Under the supervision and guidance of pharmacy professionals, you will gain familiarity with all aspects of pharmacy practice in the community setting.
-You are expected to build on knowledge and skills gained during your first professional year of the program, achieving standard competencies for the practice of pharmacy in the community setting.
+The introductory community pharmacy practice experience (IPPE) course is offered during the first professional year (P1) to help develop basic knowledge, professional identity and self-confidence in the area of community pharmacy.
+Under the supervision and guidance of pharmacy professionals, students will gain familiarity with all aspects of pharmacy practice in the community setting.
+Students are expected to build on knowledge and skills gained during the first professional year of the program, achieving standard competencies for the practice of pharmacy in the community setting.

-The course is structured so that you will complete a two week focused learning experience in either December or January, at an assigned Community Pharmacy and under the direction and supervision of an assigned Preceptor.
-During the spring semester, you will combine 1 hour of interactive weekly lecture with a 4 hour longitudinal experience at the same Community Pharmacy where your focused learning experience occurred.
+The course is structured for completion of a two-week focused learning experience in either December or January at an assigned Community Pharmacy and under the direction and supervision of as assigned Preceptor.
+During the spring semester, students will combine 1 hour of interactive weekly lecture with a 4 hour longitudinal experience at the same Community Pharmacy where the focused learning experience occurred.
 (Total 140 hours)